 Should the candidate fail the assessment they have 60 days to retake from the date of the failed assessment before they will have to retake the training course in full.
 Candidates shall provide a copy of their previous assessment form at the time of reassessment.
 Candidates unable to provide a copy of their previous assessment form are required to attend a training course in full before re-assessment.

-Technician can now practise as IRATA level 1 for a period of three years.
+Following approval by IRATA, the Technician can practise as an IRATA level 1 for a period of three years.
 Technicians may progress annually to Level 2 & 3 on the accrual of the pre-requisite 1000 on-rope working hours at each level.